lzwjava/blog-source/_posts/2024-12-17-system-prompt-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Exploring System Prompts in Grok and Claude"
+title: Exploring System Prompts in Grok and Claude
-audio: true
 ---

 I reposted it here to learn the prompt engineering.